-Figure 87 - System Setup Menu Screen
+Figure 70 - System Setup Menu Screen

 VFD FADE TIME OUT: Some people find the brightness of the AVR's front-panel display distracting during movies or listening sessions.
 It's possible to dim the front-panel display completely using the Dim function (see below).
-Alternatively, you may set the display to remain dark most of the time, lighting up only when a button is pressed or a remote command is received.
-This setting allows you to turn on this feature and program the amount of time the display remains lit before fading to dark.
+This sets the display to remain dark most of the time, lighting up only when a button is pressed or a remote command is received, and going dark again five seconds after the last command.
+The VFD FADE TIME OUT feature also causes the display to light up only when a button is pressed or a change in the incoming signal is detected, but the display immediately begins to fade to dark.
+This setting allows you to program the length of the fade time.

-Select a time-out period of between 3 and 10 seconds, or select OFF if you prefer to leave the displays either on or dimmed at all times.
+Select a time-out period of between 3 and 10 seconds, or select OFF if you prefer to leave the displays on at all times or to use the Dim function.

 VOLUME DEFAULT and DEFAULT VOL SET: These two settings are used together to program a volume level the AVR will always switch to when turned on.
-This feature avoids overtaxing the system in case the last user turned the volume very high.
+This feature avoids discomfort for listeners in case the last user turned the volume very high.